-- PAS 19, Employee Benefits Defined Benefit Plans: Employee Contributions (Amendments).
-PAS 19 requires an entity to consider contributions from employees or third parties when accounting for defined benefit plans.
-Where the contributions are linked to service, they should be attributed to periods of service as a negative benefit.
-These amendments clarify that, if the amount of the contributions is independent of the number of years of service, an entity is permitted to recognize such contributions as a reduction in the service cost in the period in which the service is rendered, instead of allocating the contributions to the periods of service.
-This amendment is effective for annual periods beginning on or after January 1, 2015.
-It is expected that this amendment would not be relevant to the Group since the Group's retirement plan is noncontributory. - Annual Improvements to PFRS (2010 to 2012 cycle) which are effective for annual periods beginning on or after January 1, 2015.
-Except as otherwise stated, the Group does not expect these amendments to have a significant impact on the financial statements. - PFRS 2, Share-based Payment Definition of Vesting Condition.
-This improvement is applied prospectively and clarifies various issues relating to the definitions of performance and service conditions which are vesting conditions, including: - A performance condition must contain a service condition
+Amendments to Philippine Accounting Standards (PAS) 19, Employee Benefits -Defined Benefit Plans: Employee Contribution, require an entity to consider contributions from employees or third parties when accounting for defined benefit plans.
+When the contributions are linked to service, they should be attributed to periods of service as a negative benefit.
+The amendments clarify that, if the amount of contributions is independent of the number of years in service, an entity is permitted to recognize such contributions as a reduction in the service cost in the period in which the service is rendered, instead of allocating the contributions to the periods of service.
+The amendment is not relevant to the Company, since none of the entities within the Company has defined benefit plans with contributions from employees or third parties.
+Annual Improvements to PFRS (2010 to 2012 cycle) which are effective for annual periods beginning on or after January 1, 2015.
+Except as otherwise stated, the Company does not expect these amendments to have a significant impact on the financial statements.

+PFRS 2, Share-based Payment - Definition of Vesting Condition.
+This improvement is applied prospectively and clarifies various issues relating to the definitions of performance and service conditions which are vesting conditions, including:

+A performance condition must contain a service condition